jgo-dev/Data-Insights-Journal/README.md

-This repo contains code related to the Data Insights Journal website - https://joash.pages./dev.
+This repo contains the data and code to replicate the analysis and visualisations posted on the Data Insights Journal website - https://joash.pages.dev/

-It needs to be read in conjuction with the articles posted on the website to have the best effect.
+For the best effect, read the code in conjunction with the articles posted on the website.

-The repo will be organized into folders with each folder corresponding to the data / code for one article.
+Each folder corresponding to the data / code for one article.

-For any questions or comments, please reach out to data.insights.journal@gmail.com.
+For questions or comments, please reach out to me at data.insights.journal@gmail.com.

+Happy reading!